Frequently asked questions

 I'm a member, how do I log in?

 If we have your email address, you should have been sent a link to set up an online account when the new website was first launched in May 2018, or when you first joined the SPAB.
+Your username is the email address we have on file for you.

 I've logged into the members' area before, but can't remember my password